Community, Cultural and Civic Involvement

 Tommy Michot was born and raised in the Pilette community of southwest Louisiana, in rural Lafayette Parish.
 Throughout his life he was steeped in the Acadian French culture of the region and his heritage.
 Three of his four grandparents grew up speaking only French at home, then learned English later in school.
 Tommy was the third of ten children of Louis and Patricia Michot.
 The Michots are a musical family.
 The eight Michot children who survived to adulthood all play at least one musical instrument, as do most of their children, the next generation.
 Tommy started playing piano and harmonica at an early age, then later, as an adult, learned accordion, guitar, fiddle, tin whistle, and p’tit fer (triangle).

 When Tommy was in high school he started playing at informal family gatherings with his brother Rick.
-Later, in college and beyond, they played and sang at informal gatherings as well as at more formal engagements; for instance, Rick and Tommy formed a folk music group that won first place in "Bulldog Blackouts" at UL in 1970, and they performed at the Circle K convention that year as well.
+Later, in college and beyond, they played and sang at informal gatherings as well as at more formal engagements; for instance, Rick and Tommy formed a folk music group ("The Endless Circle") that performed around town and won first place in "Bulldog Blackouts" (a campus-wide talent show) at UL in 1970, and they performed at the Circle K convention that year as well.
 Tommy studied French in high school and college (five years) and practiced conversational French with his brothers, co-workers, and associates as he grew up in a community where the adults spoke primarily French and the children spoke primarily English.
-Tommy and many of his brothers speak French fluently and frequently.
+Tommy and most of his brothers speak French fluently and frequently.

 Tommy has been featured in numerous books, films, and print-media articles about south Louisiana culture, music, and wetlands.
 He is often sought for consultation and to provide input to various projects dealing with these issues.
 Tommy has reviewed numerous scientific papers on various topics dealing not only with biology, but also with south Louisiana’s Acadian culture and heritage.
 He was frequently asked to lead tours in French and to make oral presentations in French to French-speaking groups visiting Lafayette and the National Wetlands Research Center from Francophone countries.
 He plays music in public engagements approximately twice per week with Les Freres Michot and occasionally other bands, such as the Michot-Courville band.